thegworld/gtx-browser/docs/security/faq.md

 <a name="TOC-Can-I-get-advance-notice-about-security-bugs-"></a>
 ### Can I get advance notice about security bugs?

-Vendors of products based on Chromium, distributors of operating systems that bundle Chromium, and individuals and organizations that significantly contribute to fixing security bugs can be added to a list for earlier access to these bugs.
+Vendors of products based on GTx Browser, distributors of operating systems that bundle GTx Browser, and individuals and organizations that significantly contribute to fixing security bugs can be added to a list for earlier access to these bugs.
 You can email us at security@chromium.org to request to join the list if you meet the above criteria.
 In particular, vendors of anti-malware, IDS/IPS, vulnerability risk assessment, and similar products or services do not meet this bar.

-Please note that the safest version of Chrome/Chromium is always the latest stable version — there is no good reason to wait to upgrade, so enterprise deployments should always track the latest stable release.
-When you do this, there is no need to further assess the risk of Chromium vulnerabilities: we strive to fix vulnerabilities quickly and release often.
+Please note that the safest version of Chrome/GTx Browser is always the latest stable version — there is no good reason to wait to upgrade, so enterprise deployments should always track the latest stable release.
+When you do this, there is no need to further assess the risk of GTx Browser vulnerabilities: we strive to fix vulnerabilities quickly and release often.

 <a name="TOC-Can-I-see-these-security-bugs-so-that-I-can-back-port-the-fixes-to-my-downstream-project-"></a>
 ### Can I see these security bugs so that I can back-port the fixes to my downstream project?

-Many developers of other projects use V8, Chromium, and sub-components of Chromium in their own projects.
+Many developers of other projects use V8, GTx Browser, and sub-components of GTx Browser in their own projects.
 This is great!
-We are glad that Chromium and V8 suit your needs.
+We are glad that GTx Browser and V8 suit your needs.

 We want to open up fixed security bugs (as described in the previous answer),